FreeRADIUS/freeradius-server/raddb/README.md

 Some modules such as rlm_sql_postgresql can have their timeout set via an alternative configuration item (e.g. `radius_db` in the case of postgresql).

+## New Modules

+The following modules are new in v4.

+### rlm_radius

+The `radius` module has taken over much of the functionality of `proxy.conf`.
+See `raddb/mods-available/radius` for documentation and configuration examples.

+The `radius` module connects to one home server, just like the `home_server` configuration in v3.
+Some of the configuration items are similar, but many are different.

+The module can send multiple packet types to one home server. e.g. Access-Request and Accounting-Request.

+This module also replaces the old 'coa' and 'originate-coa' configuration.
+See also `fork` for creating child requests which are different from the parent requests.

+Unlike v3, the module can do asynchronous proxying.
+That is, proxying where the server controls the retransmission behavior.
+In v3, the server retransmitted proxied packets only when it received a retransmission from the NAS.
+That behavior is good, but there are times where retransmitting at the proxy is better.

 ## Changed Modules

 The following modules exhibit changed behaviour.